 actId: "YPh5JENjSSR6vBf2E" identifies the apify/legacy-phantomjs-crawler actor.
 The actual configuration of crawler is stored under the

 Instead of running a crawler using the Start execution API version 1 endpoint:

 you will run an actor task using the Run task API version 2 endpoint:

 Both API endpoints have practically the same interface - they both accept a HTTP POST request where the payload is a JSON object with overridden crawler or task input configuration properties.
 Both endpoints require the

 Content-Type: application/json header, and they support the

 waitForFinish query parameter to synchronously wait the the crawler/task to finish.

-As a response from the Run task API version 2 endpoint, you'll receive a JSON object containing details about the actor run object, such as:
+As a response from the Run task API version 2 endpoint, you'll receive a JSON object containing details about the actor run object.
+The interesting fields are:

 id- ID of newly created actor run